Flights In Hong Kong Resume As Protests Subside

 Following a police crackdown on protests elsewhere in the city, the airport sit-in — which began on Friday and was meant to last three days — was briefly expanded, spilling over into the departures hall, which prevented check-ins and security clearing.

 A total of 310 flights were cancelled in the 24 hours since midnight Monday in Hong Kong, according to The South China Morning Post.
 The Hong Kong-based English-language daily said some protesters remained in the airport's arrival area.
+Although most flights had resumed, more than 100 were cancelled again on Tuesday, according to The Associated Press.

 Although the days of demonstrations in the airport were peaceful, police responded with force to protests in other parts of the city.
 Officers stormed a subway station at Kwai Fong, located in the city's northern New Territories, firing tear gas and beating protesters with batons.
 In a protest on Sunday, one activist, a young woman, reportedly suffered a serious eye injury when police fired non-lethal rounds at protesters.